wultra/powerauth-crypto/docs/Computing-and-Validating-Signatures.md

 }
 ```

 PowerAuth Client displays the signature on the screen and then the user has to manually retype that string into another PowerAuth powered application (e.g. typically to web application, connected to PowerAuth Server).
+You can read more about the offline signatures in PowerAuth Server's [Offline Signatures](https://github.com/wultra/powerauth-server/blob/develop/docs/Offline-Signatures.md) documentation.

 ## Normalized Data for HTTP Requests